CybercentreCanada/assemblyline4_docs/docs/installation/configuration/retrohunt.md

 This section goes over how to configure the deployment instance to ensure the Retrohunt component is configured properly.

-The Retrohunt section (`retrohunt:`) of the configuration file contains all the different parameters that you can change
+The Retrohunt section (`retrohunt:`) of the configuration file contains all the different parameters that you can change.

 Refer to the [Retrohunt](../../overview/architecture.md/#yara-back-in-time-retrohunt) to get an understanding of how this feature works.